dereuromark/cakephp-tinyauth/docs/Authorization.md

 * = user, admin
 secret = !user
 ```
-Meaning: Allow all Users actions by default for user/admin role, but only allow admins to access "secret" action.
+Meaning: Allow all "Users" controller actions by default for user/admin role, but only allow admins to access "secret" action.

 Note that deny always trumps allow, if both are declared for an action and role.